valkey-io/valkey-doc/commands/bf.load.md

-Loads a bloom filter from a dump of an existing bloom object with all the properties and bit vector dump.
+Restores a bloom filter from a dump of an existing bloom filter with all of its specific the properties and bit vector dump of sub filter/s.
+This command is only generated during AOF Rewrite to restore a bloom filter in the future.